Ted-Wangyt/Project/README.md

 In 'test' file, there are some tests for the main functions.

-Use the command 'runtests(filename)' such as 'runtests("interp2dtest")' to run it.
+Use the command 'runtests("filename")' such as 'runtests("interp2dtest")' to run it.